DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 3. **Simplex ETF structure:** the resulting class centers form a simplex equiangular tight frame—a maximally separated, symmetric configuration on the unit sphere.

 This is the same geometric structure that arises at the global optima of supervised losses such as cross-entropy and mean squared error, the phenomenon known as **neural collapse**.
 The fact that NSCL shares these optimal solutions is not a coincidence: it reflects the tight connection between the self-supervised and supervised objectives.

-### Few-shot transfer

-The geometric structure of NSCL minimizers also governs downstream transfer.
-A new bound on the few-shot error of linear probing depends on two quantities:

-- **within-class dispersion:** how spread out the representations of same-class samples are,
-- **between-class variation along the line connecting centroids:** how much the features vary in the directions that separate classes.

-When the representation is close to the NSCL optimum—collapsed within classes, separated between classes—both quantities are favorable, and few-shot linear probing succeeds with very few labeled examples.
-This provides a principled explanation for why contrastive features transfer so well.

 ## Part II: The representations are close